 As you pass this notice to everyone who will come into contact with your items, you are putting the proverbial ball in their court.
 It is up to them to decide what type of grade they will receive.

 Pack lovingly, transport carefully, and communicate effectively; your grade will no doubt reflect a great user experience.
 Damage or lose items, blame the family for problems, and brush off claims; your grade will show all potential future customers as well as transportation offices that the service provided was substandard.

-Good reviews will help to build a book of business.
+Good reviews will help to build a business.
 Bad reviews, could lead to termination of contracts and loss of future potential business.

-To start the process of downloading your Mover’s Notice today, please visit PCSgrades and register for your free account.
-From there you can download the Mover’s Notice (and instructions for use) to hand your moving team when they show up at your door to help your family transport your household goods to your next duty station.
+To start the process of downloading your Mover’s Notice, and other helpful checklists today, visit PCSgrades and register for your free account.
+From there you can download the Mover’s Notice (and instructions for use) to hand your next military moving team.